camilledtr/camilledtr/README.md

 Added on `23 Jul 2023`

-Last update on `Thursday, October 12`.
+Last update on `Friday, October 13`.

 🤖 This README.md is updated automatically each day.
 It has been inspired by Melvyn's work.
 Go support his youtube channel: @Melvynx.